ServiceStack/servicestack.net/MyApp/_posts/2024-02-07_servicestack-endpoint-routing.md

 This feature can be useful for Services wanting to access optional dependencies that may or may not be registered.

-::: info NOTE
+:::info NOTE
-This is only supported in ServiceStack Services (i.e. not other dependencies)
+`[FromServices]` is only supported in ServiceStack Services (i.e. not other dependencies)
 :::

 ### Built-in ServiceStack Dependencies